josevh/sbp/src/segments/README.md

   Setting ´SEGMENTS_K8S_HIDE_CLUSTER´ to 1 will hide the cluster name.
 The default values are '' and 0 respectively.

+## load
+  shows the average load of the machine

 ## path
   shows the current path